-In year 3, children will be able to receive swimming tuition.
+In Key Stage 2, children will be able to receive swimming tuition.
 This is a statutory element of the curriculum and therefore we expect that all the children will participate so that their water safety and swimming skills can be fully developed.
 We would expect a note if your child is not able to take part in a particular week.